The Gulag Archipelago

 The sheer and utter waste of the gulag system was hard to fathom.
 Western governments could not accept that a world power would destroy its own society.
 Indeed, at the time this was happening, some in the West struggled to accept reports the USSR was arresting its own population en masse.
 “Why would they?”
 Western powers employed their own principled reasoning to understand the Soviets.
 They couldn’t fathom a government would steal, beat, and enslave for profit.

 One such example was the infamous ‘show trials’ of the 1930s.
 At Stalin’s request, many high-ranking Soviet officials were accused of treason and purged from the communist party.
 The accused were coerced into making public confessions, often reading mawkish statements written by their interrogators.
 Certain western journalists accepted this PR maneuver as legitimate because the defendants didn’t have to confess, did they?
-How could the massive Soviet Union, a foundering member of the United Nations, and later a nuclear superpower, behave like a criminal enterprise?
+How could the majestic Soviet Union, a foundering member of the United Nations, and later a nuclear superpower, behave like a criminal enterprise?
 It made no sense, did it?

 The other motivation for gulag was financial.
 The so-called incorrigibles, whom Stalin rounded up and sent to dilapidated prisons, were used as slave labor for public works projects.
 They built railroads in remote areas in the dead of winter.
 They were counted on to repay Stalin with their health and often their lives.
 Many prisoners had nothing to offer except a pair of hands.
 They were assigned backbreaking work in harsh conditions and died quickly, only to be replaced by the newly-arrested.